kitty-panics/markdown/docs/Rules-CN.md

-Note: the configured heading style can be a specific style to use (atx, atx_closed, setext, setext_with_atx, setext_with_atx_closed), or simply require that the usage be consistent within the document.
+Note: the configured heading style can be a specific style to use (atx, atx_closed, setext, setext_with_atx, setext_with_atx_closed), or simply require that the usage is consistent within the document.

+Rationale: Consistent formatting makes it easier to understand a document.

 <a name="md004"></a>